 The EU MDD and the UK MDR 2002 were both silent on IHMU and the interpretation in the UK was, and remains, that this Directive did not cover such activity.
 Other EU member states took a different view and the EU Commission did not agree with the UK interpretation but as a Directive, different interpretations in different jurisdictions are possible.
 Consequentially in the UK as a whole, until 1st January 2021 there was no mandatory regulatory framework around IHMU for general medical devices.
+As of January 2024, this remains the case for GB but in NI, the provisions in the EU MDR 2017 should be followed - see below.

-The MHRA and it predecessors had from time to time produced some guidance but have not kept the more detailed one (which is undated) currently accessible (MHRA, n.d.).
-A more recent guidance is from 2014 (MHRA, 2014).
+The MHRA and it predecessors had from time to time produced some guidance but have not kept accessible the more detailed one (which is undated) (MHRA, n.d.).
+A more recent quidance document is from 2014 (MHRA, 2014).
 There is also the very recent on line guidance linked to above.